The Yoga In Prisons Education Trust

-A safe supportive environment is created by experienced teachers that allows the prisoners to let go of fears and restrictive patterns, explore aspects of themselves that can enhance social integration.
+A safe supportive environment is created by experienced teachers that allow the prisoners to let go of fears and restrictive patterns, explore aspects of themselves that can enhance social integration.

 - To provide education for prisoners and offenders in the practices and techniques of yoga and meditation with the purpose to enable personal change and development.